aaronbloomfield/pdr/labs/lab04/index.md

 | char\* | | | |
 | double\* | | | |

 To fill in this table, we recommend using a combination of short "test" programs, the debugger, a header file containing max and min values of certain types, the [Number Representation slides](../../slides/03-numbers.html), and deductive reasoning.

-Suggestions to get started:

-  - For the "Size in Bytes" column, consider using the `sizeof` operator you learned about in the pre-lab.
+Notes:

 - The values for the "Zero" and "One" columns should interpreted appropriately for the data type.
 For example, "zero" is 0 for an `int`, 0.0 for a `float`, `false` for a bool, the character `'0'` for a `char`, etc.
-  - The header [`climits`](https://en.cppreference.com/w/cpp/header/climits) has constants containing the max values of many types.
-  - For types not in `climits` header, you should reason about how the data is stored (this may involve doing some math on paper).
 - For pointers, the highest memory address that can be described is the "max value."
 For `char`s, we want the maximum integer value that may be stored therein.
 Finally, booleans only have two possible values, so choose the max and min from these two.
-  - Hex values should be given in **big-endian**.
+- All hex values should be given in **big-endian**.

-### Using the Debugger ###

-For some parts of this lab, it is helpful to assign a value to a variable, then inspect that variable's contents using a debugger.
-You can write a simple C++ program that creates the variables, and stores the appropriate value (zero, one, or NULL) into them.
-Compile (remember the `-g` flag!), load the debugger, set a breakpoint, and start the program execution.

-When using GDB, you can use the 'x' (for 'eXamine') command to print out the pointee of an address.
-Consider the C++ program that has two variables defined, `int i` and `int *p`.
-To print out the int variable `i`, you would enter `x &i` (as you have to enter the address of the data).
-If `p` is a pointer to a value, you would enter `x p` to print out the *pointee*.
-This may print it using many more hexadecimal digits than you wanted, so you can add a parameter to the 'x' command to have it print only a certain amount:

-- `x/xb p`: this will print the one byte at the address that is pointed to by p
-- `x/xh &i`: this will print the two bytes (short) of int variable i
-- `x/xw p`: this will print the four bytes at the address that is pointed to by p
-- `x/xg &i`: this will print the eight bytes of int variable i

-Note that this is only really useful when printing out a **smaller** size than really exists.
-If your variable is 4 bytes, and you print out 8 bytes, then the other 4 bytes will be whatever arbitrary values are adjacent in memory.

-So, to find out how the value is stored in hex, first find out the address of where the variable is in memory (`print &i`, for example).
-Then, using that address, you can use the examine command: `x/x 0xbf8cd9ac`.
-The first 'x' is telling gdb to eXamine a location in memory.
-The second 'x', after the forward slash, is telling GDB to print out that result in hex, and the address is the output from the previous print command.
-This will print the 4 bytes (32 bits) of memory at that location, in hex.
-If you want to print 8 bytes (64 bits), use `x/xg` (the 'g' tells GDB to print 8 bytes instead of 4).
-You can also combine these commands by entering `x/x &i`.
-The `x/x` part works as above; the `&i` tells it to print the value in memory at the address ('&') of the `i` variable.

-### Size of C++ data types ###

-The size of C++ data types is dependent on the underlying hardware on which you are running.
-A programmer may determine the size of various data types by using the `sizeof()` operator, discussed in the pre-lab.
-Note that, unlike a function, you can supply a type to the `sizeof()` operator (i.e., `sizeof(int)`) -- you can't do this with a function.

-Also, note that `char`, `short`, `int`, and `long` are all integral (i.e. integer) types.
-Integral types may be either signed or unsigned.
-Signed types have a different range of values than their unsigned counterpart.
-A 32-bit `int` can have 2<sup>32</sup> = 4,294,967,296 values.
-An `unsigned int` can range from 0 to 4,294,967,295, and a regular (i.e. signed) `int` can range from -2,147,483,648 to 2,147,483,647.
-Unless specified as `unsigned` (as in: `unsigned long`), then all integral types in C++ are signed.

-For various optimization reasons, when you declare a variable with an initialization value in C++ (e.g. `int x = 17`), it does not actually immediately initialize it.
-In fact, it can initialize it right before it is first used.
-Thus, if you set a breakpoint after you declare and initialize a variable, but before it is used, the variable will have a random value in it.
-You can solve this by printing out the variable via `cout` -- this causes C++ to initialize the variable for the output statement.
-You can then set your breakpoint after this `cout` statement.

-To convert binary into hex, see the [03-numbers slide set](../../slides/03-numbers.html).
-You can also assign variables in C++ directly using hex by prefacing numeric constants with `0x`.
-For example, instead of `int x = 17`, you can write `int x = 0x11`.

 ### <a name="memory">Representation in memory</a> ###